Let’s do some viral loop math!

 Here we go (in theory):

 Step 1.
 The seed traffic (some Facebook ads targeted at a lookalike audience based on existing email subscribers) is directed to a landing page.
+If your brand already has critical mass, that helps, too.

 Step 2.
 The traffic is offered a “free” (in exchange for their email addresses) lead magnet (a three-day video course that targets an urgent pain point, like, “How to Succeed with Content Marketing in B2B”).
 Three consecutive videos allow for three separate uptick pages.